 After your first stop, drive forward north and reach Paclele Mici.
 At Paclele Mici, leave the car at the parking area and walk uphill for 500 meters until you reach the entrance.
 Once there, you will find yourself on a vast plateau, with one giant crater and many holes made by rainwater draining on top.

 NOTE.
 It can be slippery, so walk carefully.
 Read all the signs for your safety so you won’t get caught in the mud.

 - Winter, daily 9.00 – 16.00.

 - No visit during rainy days.

-Only 117 kilometres and 1h30′ drive from Brasov, you will discover another hidden gem of Romania, the city of Sighisoara.
-A small provincial town, with a history dating back to the 12th century, right in the heart of Carpathian Mountains.
-Sighisoara was founded by a hand of craftsmen and soon was already home to 15 different guilds.
+Only 117 kilometers from Brasov, you will discover another hidden gem of Romania, the city of Sighisoara.
+The small provincial town with a history dating back to the 12th century, right in the heart of the Carpathian Mountains is one of the best 6-day trips from Brasov.
+Sighisoara was founded by artisans, and soon after, the city was already home to 15 different guilds.

-Now, the old town is a UNESCO World Heritage Site and a must-see for everyone travelling to this part of the country.
-Everything here is packed within walking distance, so visiting Sighisoara as a day trip from Brasov, it’s easy to do.
+The old town is a UNESCO World Heritage Site and a must-see for everyone traveling to this part of the country.
+Everything here is packed within walking distance, so visiting Sighisoara as a day trip from Brasov is easy to do.

-Start your day with a coffee at Casa Cositorarului, inside the Citadel.
+Start your day with a coffee inside the Citadel at Casa Cositorarului

 NOTE.
-The old town of Sighisoara can be crowded in the summer, especially on weekends, but it’s well worth a visit.
+Sighisoara’s old town can be crowded in the summer, especially on weekends, but it’s well worth a visit.

-Are you on Pinterest?
-Pin this Image and save it for Later!
+Are You on Pinterest?
+Pin this Image for Later!